Work from home more, play the same

 How long until offices are outdated?

-In fact, one in three Australians believe that within the next 10 years they will no longer have any need go into the office.
+In fact, one in three Australians believe that within the next 10 years they will no longer have any need to go into the office.

 In the meantime, although the average Australian still spends 48 minutes commuting to and from work each day, buses and trains have turned into productivity zones.
 According to the Life on Demand report, 46 per cent of Australians spend their commute on work/study activities and 32 per cent check work/study emails.
 Online banking is done by 19 per cent.
 Predictably, 18-35s are at the forefront when it comes to embracing technology as a productivity tool.
 An overwhelming 76 per cent use productivity apps to help manage their time, while 39 per cent don’t mind being contactable by work 24/7.

-Nonetheless, the rise and rise of smart devices has some downsides, according to study participants.
+Nonetheless, the rise of smart devices has some downsides, according to study participants.
 Initial screen-time enthusiasm is waning “After an incredibly fast rate of adoption and what could be described as a period of enthusiastic ‘binging’ on devices, some are starting to take a step back and reflect on the social and emotional impact of all this screen time,” the study states.
 The sheer ubiquity of screens is causing some people to feel conflicted, with 35 per cent reporting they are sometimes overwhelmed by all the technology in their lives.
 Notably, 72 per cent believe the devices have created a culture of “right now” – an expectation that all emails and texts should receive an instant response.

 What does the future hold?

-Regardless, the great majority of Australians (79 per cent) still think there’s room for more, and experts agree that we’re going to become increasingly dependent on the technology in the future.
+Regardless, the great majority of Australians (79 per cent) still think there’s room for more, and experts agree that we’re going to become increasingly dependent on future tech.
 “Our devices have become much more than just utility products – they’re the nerve centres of our lives,” says Microsoft office division head, Steven Miller.
 “I think we’ve really only scratched the surface of what we can do with our devices using apps.”
 Apps are the creative tools of the future Curator of the Vivid Ideas and TedX events in Sydney, Jess Scully, agrees: “We’re going to see more creative tools in the form of apps that extend the utility of devices so they become instruments for creativity, rather than just instruments of broadcast and consumption.”

 Head of Australian technology research firm Telsyte, Foad Fadaghi, also notes in the study: “Once only multinationals could collaborate on a global scale.
 Now [anyone] with a device can connect with other people around the world to share ideas and create new things.
 The implications for how we do business and innovation are huge.”
 Finally, The Future Laboratory, which first predicted and coined the “bleisure” trend, says: “The growing use of the virtual will still drive us back to the live and the real.”
 On that, we’ll just have to wait and see.